9ydbxf8xv5-source/gbm_monte_carlo_python_matlab/project_explanation.md

 where:

-- $V_0$ is the option price today,
+- $V_0$ is the option price today;
-- $V_T^{(i)}$ is the payoff from the $i$-th simulated path,
+- $V_T^{(i)}$ is the payoff from the $i$-th simulated path;
-- $N$ is the number of simulated paths,
+- $N$ is the number of simulated paths;
 - $e^{-rT}$ is the discount factor.

 The Monte Carlo results are compared against the Black-Scholes analytical benchmark.
 This is useful because Black-Scholes gives a closed-form price for European options under the same assumptions: constant volatility, continuous trading, no jumps, no transaction costs, and lognormally distributed stock prices.
 If the Monte Carlo engine is working correctly, the simulated option price should be close to the Black-Scholes price and converge toward it as the number of simulated paths increases.

-The project also calculates the standard error and 95% confidence interval of the Monte Carlo estimate.
+The project also calculates the standard error and $95\%$ confidence interval of the Monte Carlo estimate.
 This is important because Monte Carlo pricing is statistical rather than exact.
 The standard error measures the uncertainty in the estimate:

 $$
 SE